10 Managing pain during labour

 4. What would be the best route of administering the pethidine to this patient?

-The pethidine should preferably be given intravenously.
+The pethidine should preferably be given intravenously by a doctor.
 Pain relief will then be obtained in 5 minutes and the effect of the drug should last 2 hours.

 5. The infant is delivered 45 minutes after the pethidine is given.
 What complication of the drug may be present in the infant at delivery?